Sign in

 Learning outcomes:

-• Hold your employer accountable under Alberta's OHS legislation and resolve common health and safety issues constructively.
+• Hold your employer accountable under Alberta's OHS legislation and constructively resolve common health and safety issues.

-• Participate actively as an onsite safety representative or member of a joint worksite OH&S committee (JWHSC).
+• Participate actively as a worker representative or co-chair for a joint worksite health and safety committee (JWHSC).

-• Describe the limits of the internal responsibility system, and why you will need to file grievances bargain for safety and organize for safety.
+• Describe the limits of the internal responsibility system and why you’ll need to file grievances, bargain for safety, and organize for safety.

 • Gather information and mobilize your co-workers to take action.